Leonid-98/STM32F429_LCD_Paint/README.md

 3. Read XY joystick position (Read ADC values, process them)

 Fact, that X and Y cursor update are independent makes cursor movement smoother. <br/>
-Even smoother cursor movement gives next feature: cursor speed depending on joystick position from center.
-The far joystick is - the faster is cursor.
-'Speed' is defined by rate frequency of task, that can de dynamically changed by changing taskDelay:
+To get even smoother cursor movement, next feature were used: cursor speed depending on joystick position from center. <br/>
+The far joystick is - the faster is cursor. *Speed* is defined by rate frequency of task, that can de dynamically changed by changing taskDelay:
 ```
 void taskUpdateXPos()
 {